 The Houston SPCA rescue driver arrived on the scene and gently cut the branches away and immediately brought the injured opossum to the Wildlife Center of Texas.
-The opossum had fly eggs on the wound (these are the yellow specs in the picture, pharmacy and they were removed to prevent maggots from occurring).
+The opossum had fly eggs on the wound (these are the yellow specs in the picture, and they were removed to prevent maggots from occurring).

 Veterinarian and vet technicians rushed the opossum into surgery and the stick was removed.
 Luck was with the little one because no major organs were affected.
 A shunt was put in and the opossum is on antibiotics and pain medications.